-- All Employees must show completion of training through either an online education module, or the submission of a signed attestation. - All Employees must sign the Code of Conduct after receiving and reviewing the document.
+- All employees, workforce members, leadership, and commissioners) must show completion of training through either an online education module, or the submission of a signed attestation. - All employees, workforce members, leadership, and commissioners) must sign the Code of Conduct after receiving and reviewing the document.
 This signature may be electronic or on paper.